All Episodes

 Well, that's the thing.

-Like I was robbed of my identity.
+Like, I was robbed of my identity.

 My ancestors were robbed of their identity.

-I have ancestors of the Americans.
+I have ancestors of the American name that everyone I know has.

 And that should not affect you in any way.

-I'm the fourth generation of my name.
+I'm the fourth generation of my nation.

 Because that does not define you.

-I know exactly what's going on.
+I know exactly who you are.

 You're not defined by your past.

-But you're that you never experienced.
+But you're definitely that you never experienced.

 That's your past.